-The provision of international liquidity has been severely disrupted during the crisis.
-Emerging (and some industrialized) countries have suffered from acute dollar liquidity shortages which had to be remedied, inter alia, through a network of currency swaps between Central Banks.
 The crisis is a powerful reminder that liquidity - both domestic and international - can never be taken for granted.
-How will international liquidity be provided in the future, and by whom?
+The provision of international liquidity has been severely disrupted.
+How will it be provided in the future, and by whom?

 These are not new questions.
-Over the last ten years, the build up in foreign exchange reserves in emerging economies has been spectacular, which is a sign that the supply of international liquidity was seen both as insufficient and uncertain.
-More recently, Governor Zhu, from the People Bank of China has raised the issue of reserve currencies.
+In the recent period, Governor Zhu, from the People Bank of China has raised the issue of reserve currencies.
 According to Governor Zhu, current arrangements for liquidity provision are a source of instability and have played a role in causing the crisis.
 Governor Zhu has mentioned, in particular, the intrinsic contradiction embodied in the famous "Triffin dilemma".
 Because the dollar is the major reserve currency, international liquidity supply depends on the US running a sufficiently large current account deficit which, by itself, aggravates global imbalances and creates instability.
 Governor Zhu suggested that the role and status of the SDR be enhanced, with the long term objective of creating a "super reserve" currency.

-However, international liquidity provision should now be considered in a broader framework.
-The Triffin dilemma goes back to a period when international capital markets were poorly developed.
+However, the Triffin dilemma goes back to a period when international capital markets were poorly developed.
 By then, international liquidity was limited to instruments used to settle payments between official monetary authorities.
 It was represented by claims on such official entities.
 By contrast, in today's world, most international liquidity is privately provided and represented by claims on private institutions.
 Interbank markets play a crucial role in this process.
 The more capital markets become integrated at the short end, the more international liquidity is provided by the private sector.